Derekt2/Yara_Strelka_Training/README.md

 # Yara_Strelka_Training

 ## Overview
-The purpose of this training is to act as an environment for users to build YARA rules and submit files to Strelka for practicals given during FIRSTCon 2021's Workshop: Using YARA & Strelka to Identify & Detect Malware(https://events.first.org/session_catalog/#/attendee/80DBEEC9-CA26-4408-BB12-A7E2E964DB04/catalog).
+The purpose of this training is to act as an environment for users to build YARA rules and submit files to Strelka for practicals given during ([FIRSTCon 2021's Workshop: Using YARA & Strelka to Identify & Detect Malware](https://events.first.org/session_catalog/#/attendee/80DBEEC9-CA26-4408-BB12-A7E2E964DB04/catalog)).

 This repository includes the following technologies:
     - Guacamolee: Remote access for users
     - Postgres: Managing users
     - OpenSSH: Server users will access

-In addition to this repository, users should also stand up a modified version of Strelka (https://github.com/phutelmyer/strelka) that was slightly modified to communicate with the OpenSSH server.
+In addition to this repository, users should also stand up a modified version of [Strelka](https://github.com/phutelmyer/strelka) that was slightly modified to communicate with the OpenSSH server.

 ## Prerequisites
     - docker